The project itself :

 Loss of autonomy:

-Users feel physically "untethered," making simple tasks like standing or reaching feel mentally exhausting because the mind no longer trusts the body’s position.
+Users feel physically "untethered," making simple tasks like standing or reaching feel mentally exhausting because the mind no longer trusts the body’s position in space.

 Delayed feedback: